 | Volume Patterns | Seasonal spikes or unpredictable surges | Steady, easily managed volume |

 The cost of NOT having an AI receptionist is often far greater than the subscription fee.
 According to a study by 411 Locals that monitored 85 businesses across 58 industries for 30 days, 62% of calls to small businesses go completely unanswered.
 Of those missed callers, according to Forbes, 80% won't even leave a voicemail—they hang up and call a competitor.
-According to industry research compiled by PATLive, up to 85% of unanswered callers never try again.
-For strategies to close this gap, see How to Eliminate Missed Calls With an AI Receptionist.

 Three questions to determine if AI makes sense: